-The very performant IN2P3 Computing Centre at Lyon will allow us to play a leading role in the Hyper-K software and computing group.
+The very performant IN2P3 Computing Centre at Lyon will allow us to play a leading role in the Hyper-Kamiokande software and computing group.

-As physicists we plan to develop new reconstruction tools for Water Cherenkov detectors based on Machine Learning techniques while on the computing side we can contribute to the Hyper-K needs by providing storage elements and working on the distributed computing for which DIRAC [17] is planned to be used
+We plan to develop new reconstruction tools for Water Cherenkov detectors based on Machine Learning techniques while on the computing side we can contribute by providing storage elements and working on the distributed computing for which DIRAC [18] will be used.